iambumblehead/scroungejs/README.md

      the file depends on files with these filenames.

   - `Timestamp:` _YYYY.MM.DD-H:MM:SS_
-     _by default_, timestamp is a result of `Date.now()`.
+     _by default_, timestamp is `Date.now()`.
-     the file will associate with this timestamp. concatenated files will produce a file that uses the most recent timestamp found.
+     the file will associate with this timestamp. concatenated files will produce a file using the most recent timestamp found.

   - `Authors:` _authorname_, _more authornames_
-     _by default_, file does not associate with an author.
+     _by default_, file associates with no author.
      the file associates with the given author(s). concatenated files will produce a file that associates with all defined authors.

   - `DoNotCompress:` _bool_
      _by default_, `false`
-     Scroungejs will skip compression of this file value is `true`
+     If `true`, scroungejs will skip compression of this file.

 ---------------------------------------------------------

 #### <a id="basepage">BASEPAGE:

 scroungejs may add include elements for the js and css files it processes.
-Only a basepage that contains one or more _scrounge elements_ will be modified.
+A basepage containing one or more _scrounge elements_ will be modified.

    > *example.html*